 Hunter, Max F., Collection, 1953-1976, (C2518)

-Audio tapes of Ozark folklore collected by Hunter, including fiddle tunes, jokes, sayings, songs, visits, and miscellaneous material.
-Also includes lists, transcripts of songs, synopses, and indexes to the tapes.
+The collection contains audio tapes of Ozark folklore collected by Max F. Hunter, including fiddle tunes, jokes, sayings, songs, visits, and miscellaneous material.
+The collection also includes photocopies of lists, transcripts of songs, synopses, and indexes to the tapes.

 Hunter, Max F., Papers, (WUNP5414)